liusida/ComfyUI-Login/README.md

 ## Installation
 To install this node, you have two options:

-1. In the directory `ComfyUI/custom_nodes/`, git clone this repo.
+1. In the directory `ComfyUI/custom_nodes/`, git clone this repo, and do `pip install -r requirements.txt` in the repo's directory.

 2. Use [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager).
 (Sorry, I haven't submitted to ComfyUI-Manager yet...)